 If you’ve saved up any money, you know how hard it can be to keep it.
 And if you’ve managed to set aside $10,000, you’ve built the self-discipline to boost your bank account even more.

-But don’t just let your savings sit in your checking account forever.
-You can put it to work so your net worth grows even faster.
-Check out these 15 smart money moves to do once you’ve saved up $10,000.
+So don’t just let your savings sit in your checking account forever.
+Check out these 15 smart money moves to do once you’ve saved up $10,000 to grow your net worth even faster.

 Take a mini-vacation